 Step 9 – Add new cabinet hardware to complete your bathroom vanity makeover

 You can buy new hardware at a hardware store or online.
 Choose hardware that will compliment other elements in your space like the mirror and lighting.
 You can use a hardware jig to mark the holes or use painters tape to mark where you want it, then measure how far apart those measurements are and drill accordingly.

 This is optional, but I decided to add a new faucet.
 Trending new faucets come in many different finishes.
 Brass and matte black are very in-style.
 I was REALLY intimidated to change my faucet.
 I watched a bunch of YouTube videos and after I was convinced this was an easy project, I mustered by my courage and got to work.
 Surprisingly, it was so EASY!

 Admire the results of your DIY painted vanity

 I would love to see the result of your painted bathroom vanity!
+There are so many paint colors to choose from, my favourite are white, black and greige.
 If you do, be sure to share with me.
 Follow me on instagram for more budget projects.